joshdoman/peerfed-solidity/README.md

 ## Motivation

 The internet would benefit from a native monetary system that has price stability.
 Many argue that bitcoin is the natural basis for this monetary system, but bitcoin's fixed supply makes BTC a poor unit of account, particularly as a [standard of deferred payment](https://en.wikipedia.org/wiki/Standard_of_deferred_payment).
 As economic conditions change, demand for BTC rises and falls, forcing merchants to update their prices.
-This is problematic for transactions where payment is due in the future (i.e., wages, subscriptions, purchases made on credit, etc.).
-These types of transactions are critical for a Bitcoin economy to flourish.
+This is problematic for transactions where payment is due in the future (i.e., wages, subscriptions, purchases made on credit, etc.), which are critical for an economy to flourish.

 ## What is the Util?